MohamedMahmoudsh/Signal-Project/README.md

 - **Format**: Description of file formats Each recorder consists of a header file (.hea) and a data file (.mat).

-- **Characteristics**: Number of samples:45,152 , duration of ECG signals:10 seconds , sampling rate.
+- **Characteristics**: Number of samples:45,152 , duration of ECG signals:10 seconds , 500 Hz sampling rate.

 ## Preprocessing Steps